JeongWonJo/emojiRecommendation/README.md

 Then, I used the VADAR package to quantify three traits of the sentiment for each sentence: negative, neutral, and positive.
 I used sentiment scores of each sentence as features and its emojis as targets and applied them to Decision Trees, Support Vector Machine, and Gaussian Naive Bayes.
 I confirmed that the algorithm can suggest contextually suitable emojis for any random sentence.

+The 'vader.py' is the original VADAR package code, and the code I used to automatically suggest emoji is 'sentimentanalysisapplied.py' file.